Ryder (R)

 As one of the first companies to introduce the idea of leasing trucks, Ryder (NYSE:R) provides rental vehicles to businesses and delivers packages directly to homes or businesses.

-• Earnings per share have dipped by 11% annually over the past two years, which is concerning because stock prices follow EPS over the long term
+• Earnings per share have contracted by 4% annually over the last two years, a headwind for returns as stock prices often echo long-term EPS performance

 StockStory Analyst Team